Skip to content

 Cliff Palace Mesa Verde

 I was a bit worried bringing my kids here but they were fascinated with everything.
 Mesa Verde was unlike any of the National Parks we’ve visited.
 It was wonderful to get an insight into the lives and culture of the Ancestral Pueblo people especially seeing the cliff dwellings.
-The whole park is an archaeological gem and a large outdoor museum.
-Don’t miss a visit here if you’re in the southern Colorado area.

-• Entrance Fees: $10 per car (Jan. – May 21)/$15 per car (May 22 – Sept 7) for seven days; Free with America the Beautiful, Military, Senior and Access passes.
+• Entrance Fees: $20 per car (Oct.
+23 – April 30)/$30 per car (May 1 – Oct 22) for seven days; Free with America the Beautiful, Military, Senior and Access passes.

 • Check to see which houses are available for tours during your visit.
 Balcony House and Cliff Palace tours aren’t open year round.
-Check the Mesa Verde website for opening date/times.
+Check the Mesa Verde National Park website for opening date/times.
 Tickets must be purchased at the Visitor’s Center near the entrance.

 • Junior Ranger booklets are available at the Museum and Visitor’s Center.
 These are also where the kids can turn completed ones in and get their badges.